Foundations of Trigonometry: Conceptual and Logical, Being an Essay Towards a Conceptual Foundations of Mathematics

 For a pair of polygons $P,P^{\prime },P\rho _{0}P^{\prime }$ iff they are piecewise congruent; while $P\rho _{1}P^{\prime }$ iff there are two polygons $P_{1}$ and $P_{1}^{\prime }$ such that: \begin{description} \item (a) $P$ and $P_{1}$ are essentially-disjoint.
 Same for $P^{\prime }$ and $P_{1}^{\prime }$. \item (b) $P_{1}\rho _{0}P_{1}^{\prime }$ and $(P\cup P_{1})\rho _{0}(P^{\prime }\cup P_{1}^{\prime })$. \end{description}

 The definitions of $\rho _{0}$ and $\rho _{1}$are guided by Euclid's common notions [see above].
-The definition of $\rho _{0}$ is guided by cn 4 and cn 2 ``If equals are added to equals, the wholes are equal''.
+The definition of $\rho _{0}$ is guided by cn 4 "Things which coincide [congruent] with one another are equal to one another" and cn 2 ``If equals are added to equals, the wholes are equal''.
 The definition of $\rho _{1}$ is guided, in addition, by cn 3 ``If equals are subtracted from equals, the remainders are equal''.
 Obviously $\rho _{0}\subseteq \rho _{1}$.

 If $K$ is taken to be the $\rho _{0}$-equivalence classes, the definition of $+$, hence of $<$ and $\dot{-}$, will present no problem, but the trichotomy of $<$ will be problematic.
 Replacing $\rho _{0}$ by $ \rho _{1}$ will solve the problem.
 For, from proposition I.45 of Euclid and its proof [Euclid [1956] vol. 1, pp. 345-6] one may easily deduce: